zincio/apidocs/source/includes/_products.md

-timestamp | String | The timestamp that the resource was accessed title | String | Title of the product product_details | Array | An array of strings providing details about the product main_image | String | The URL of the primary image associated with the product images | Array | An array of image URLs associated with the product variant_specifics | Array | Array of objects containing information about the types and values of product variants available.
-A variant specifics object contains a `dimension` field describing the type of the variant (e.g. "Color") and a `value` field describing the specific value available categories | Array | Array of different categories that the product belongs in authors | Array | Array of author names (only available for products that are books) product_description | String | The description of the product epids | Array | Array of objects containing external product identifier (epid) objects.
-An epid object contains a `type` field describing the name of the external product identifier and a `value` field for the identifier's value
+timestamp | String | The timestamp that the resource was accessed title | String | Title of the product product_details | Array | An array of strings providing details about the product feature_bullets | String | An array of strings providing highlights of the product brand | String | The brand of the product (if available) main_image | String | The URL of the primary image associated with the product images | Array | An array of image URLs associated with the product variant_specifics | Array | Array of objects containing information about the types and values of a particular product variant.
+A variant specifics object contains a `dimension` field describing the type of the variant (e.g. "Color") and a `value` field describing the specific value available.
+At the top level, this contains information on the selected variant all_variants | Array | An array of variant_specifics objects detailing all variants of the product as well as their product IDs categories | Array | Array of different categories that the product belongs in authors | Array | Array of author names (only available for products that are books) product_description | String | The description of the product epids | Array | Array of objects containing external product identifier (epid) objects.
+An epid object contains a `type` field describing the name of the external product identifier and a `value` field for the identifier's value epids_map | Array | An array of the epids with the epid type as the the field and the epid value as the value package_dimensions | Array | An array detailing the packaging details if available.
+Each dimension contains a 'amount' and 'unit' item_location | String | (AliExpress only) The originating location of the product original_retail_price | Number | (Amazon only) The "List Price" in cents of the product (present if the retailer is presenting a crossed out list price) price | Number | (Amazon only) The price in cents of the buy box price of the item review_count | Number | (Amazon only) The number of reviews of the product stars | Double | (Amazon only) The review score of the product question_count | Number | (Amazon only) The number of questions on the Amazon question section ASIN | String | (Amazon only) The ASIN of the product item_number | String | (Costco only) The Costco item number of the product (may not contain variant details)

 # Product prices